Prof. Paul Kempler

 email, linkedin, twitter, google scholar, office: LISB 430

-Paul Kempler is a Research Assistant Professor in Chemistry and the Associate Director of the Oregon Center for Electrochemistry.
+Paul Kempler is an Assistant Professor in Chemistry and the Director of the Oregon Center for Electrochemistry.
 A Portland native, he moved to Nashville to double major in Chemical Engineering and Chemistry at Vanderbilt University under the supervision of Prof. Paul Laibinis and Prof. Kane Jennings.
 He completed his Ph.D. with Prof. Nathan Lewis at the California Institute of Technology in 2020 in Chemical Engineering, studying solar fuels devices converting water, sunlight, and CO2 into hydrogen and hydrocarbons.
 His thesis investigated high-aspect-ratio features in light-absorbing semiconductors and electrocatalysts opportunities to improve solar fuels device performance.
 At Oregon, he has developed electrochemical technology laboratory courses integrating advanced experiments with coding in Python as part of the first industrially-focused Master’s program in electrochemistry in the United States.
 His research interests are broadly described by a desire to (1) understand the fundamentals of electrochemical reactions controlled by ion-transfer and (2) use new electrochemical processes to transform manufacturing and abate global CO2 emissions.

 Postdoctoral Scholars